zrepl/zrepl/docs/configuration/overview.rst

 Replication always happens between a pair of jobs: one is the **active side**, and one the **passive side**.
 The active side connects to the passive side using a :ref:`transport <transport>` and starts executing the replication logic.
-The passive side responds to requests from the active side after checking its persmissions.
+The passive side responds to requests from the active side after checking its permissions.

 The following table shows how different job types can be combined to achieve **both push and pull mode setups**.
 Note that snapshot-creation denoted by "(snap)" is orthogonal to whether a job is active or passive.